matyus/matyus.github.com/_posts/2022-01-29-products-and-features-are-a-means-to-an-end.md

 The way in which we work together starts to become clear, and now we can start to understand what the process for working together should be.

+We need the team going in the same direction and optimizing for the same set of contraints.

 ### Measure, reflect, improve

 It’s not impossible to improve something that you’re not measuring, but it can be hard to demonstrate (and feel confident about) because it’s not very rigorous.